 Coronavirus continues to be a challenge for small businesses and entrepreneurs across the UK.
 The outbreak leaves an overwhelming uncertainty into the future for business owners but this is a time when as a business community we need to come together and support one another.

-We’re lucky enough to work with organisations and individuals who are passionate about supporting entrepreneurs during this difficult time one of those is our speaker today John Courtney, Founder and Chief Executive of Boardroom Advisors
+And we’re lucky enough to work with organisations and individuals who are passionate about supporting entrepreneurs during this difficult time one of those is our speaker today John Courtney, Founder and Chief Executive of Boardroom Advisors

 John is a serial entrepreneur having founded seven different businesses in Bristol over a 40 year period.
-He has trained and worked as a strategy consultant, raised funding through angels and crowdfunding and exited businesses.
+He has trained and worked as a strategy consultant, raised funding through angels VCs and crowdfunding and exited businesses.

-Today John will give you an insight into growing your business post lockdown, how to analyze options in the new normal and create an actionable plan.
+Today, John will give you an insight into growing your business post lockdown, how to analyze options in the new normal and create an actionable plan.
 Mentors, board advisory and non-executive directors can help in different ways.

-John will be talking for about 40 minutes and then we’ll have some time for Q&A if you do have any questions you can leave them in the Q&A function at the bottom of your screen and we’ll do our best to get to them later on in the session.
+John will be talking for around 40 minutes and then we’ll have some time for Q&A if you do have any questions you can leave them in the Q&A function at the bottom of your screen and we’ll do our best to get to them later on in the session.
 That’s all from me for now and I’ll pass over to you John.

 Thanks very much Chloe and good afternoon to everybody.
 Welcome to this webinar.
 Let me share my screen with you in a second.

 So I’m John Courtney, at Boardroom Advisors we’re a national organization providing part-time executive directors to funded startups, scaleups and SMEs.
 I was lucky enough to train as a strategy consultant and so I want to share some of the things that I learnt during that process and during 40 odd years of founding, running and scaling some different businesses.